jtsylve/compiler-explorer-docker/README.md

 While prototyping, you may wish to allow Compiler Explorer to access code that is stored on the host computer.
 This is useful for including non-standard library headers and source code from other files, without having to copy and paste the contents into CE.

 By default, the Makefile will create a folder called `ce_shared` in your home directory.
 The contents of this folder will be mounted at the path `/shared` inside of the Docker container.
-Code that is copied or symlinked into the `ce_shared` folder on the host can be included in Compiler Explorer by adding a `-I/shared/` flag to the compiler options.
+Code that is copied or linked into the `ce_shared` folder on the host can be included in Compiler Explorer by adding a `-I/shared/` flag to the compiler options.
+Docker for Mac currently does not seem to support following symlinks when mounting directories (see: [docker/for-mac#1298](https://github.com/docker/for-mac/issues/1298)), so you may prefer to use hard links.

 The path to the shared folder on the host can be configured by setting a `CE_SHARED_DIR` environment variable when running `make start` for the first time.
 Similarly, folder sharing can be disabled entirely by setting a `NO_CE_SHARED_DIR` environment variable when running `make start` for the first time.